 "Come and zee!
-'Tis worth your while to walk down to the landing to look at 'un." acob got a rope, and I followed him to the landing, where, enough, lay a fine buck, fastened in tow of the canoe. b soon secured him by the hind legs to the rope he had ght; and, with our united efforts, we at last succeeded in ging our prize home.
-All the time he was engaged in 18 off the skin, Jacob was anticipating the feast that we to have; and the good fellow chuckled with delight 1 he hung the carcass quite close to the kitchen door, that measter" might run against it when he came home at t.
+'Tis worth your while to walk down to the landing to look at 'un."

+Jacob got a rope, and I followed him to the landing, where, sure enough, lay a fine buck, fastened in tow of the canoe.
+Jacob soon secured him by the hind legs to the rope he had brought; and, with our united efforts, we at last succeeded in dragging our prize home.
+All the time he was engaged in taking off the skin, Jacob was anticipating the feast that we were to have; and the good fellow chuckled with delight when he hung the carcass quite close to the kitchen door, that his "measter" might run against it when he came home at night.
 This event actually took place.
-When Moodie led the door, he struck his head against the dead deer.
+When Moodie opened the door, he struck his head against the dead deer.

-What have you got here?"
+"What have you got here?"

-A fine buck, zur," said Jacob, bringing forward the light, holding it up in such a manner that all the merits of the could be seen at a glance.

-A fine one, indeed!
-How did we come by it?"

-It was zhot by oie," said Jacob, rubbing his hands in a of ecstacy.
-"Thae beast iz the first oie ever zhot in my He! he! he!"

-You shot that fine deer, Jacob?-and there was only one ge in the gun!
-Well done; you must have taken a good

-Why. zur, oie took no aim at all.
-Oie just pointed the at the deer, and zhut my oeys an let fly at 'un.
-'Twas vidence kill'd 'un, not oie.'

-I believe you," said Moodie; "Providence has hitherto hed over us and kept us from actual starvation."
+- "A fine buck, zur," said Jacob, bringing forward the light, and holding it up in such a manner that all the merits of the prize could be seen at a glance. - "A fine one, indeed!
+How did we come by it?" - "It was zhot by oie," said Jacob, rubbing his hands in a sort of ecstacy.
+"That beast iz the first oi eever zhot in my life.
+He! he! he!" - "You shot that fine deer, Jacob?-and there was only one charge in the gun!
+Well done; you must have taken a good aim." - "Why, zur, oie took no aim at all.
+Oie just pointed the gun at the deer, and zhut my oeys an let fly at 'un.
+'Twas Providence kill'd 'un, not oie." - "I believe you," said Moodie; "Providence has hitherto watched over us and kept us from actual starvation."

-The flesh of the deer, and the good broth that I was able obtain from it, greatly assisted in restoring our sick to th; but long before that severe winter terminated we e again out of food.
-Mrs. -- had given to Katie, in fall, a very pretty little pig, which she had named Spot. animal was a great favourite with Jacob and the children, and he always received his food from their hands at the door, and followed them all over the place like a dog.
+The flesh of the deer, and the good broth that I was able to obtain from it, greatly assisted in restoring our sick to health; but long before that severe winter terminated we were again out of food.
+Mrs. - had given to Katie, in the fall, a very pretty little pig, which she had named Spot.
+The animal was a great favourite with Jacob and the children, and he always received his food from their hands at the door, and followed them all over the place like a dog.
 We had a noble hound called Hector, between whom and the pet pig there existed the most tender friendship.
-Spot always shared with Hector the hollow log which served him for a kennel, and we often laughed to see Hector lead Spot round the clearing by his ear.
-After bearing the want of animal food until our souls sickened at the bad potatoes and grown flour bread, we began-that is the eldest of the family-to cast very hungry eyes upon Spot; but no one liked to propose having him killed.
+Spot always shared with Hector the hollow log which served him for a kennel.

+and we often laughed to see Hector lead Spot round the clearing by his ear.
+After bearing the want of animal food until our souls sickened at the bad potatoes and grown flour bread, we began-that is, the eldest of the family-to cast very hungry eyes upon Spot; but no one liked to propose having him killed.
 At last Jacob spoke his mind upon the subject.